Which Diamond Shape Looks the Biggest? May 13, 2021 – Posted in: Jewelry Blog

 Round Cut Diamond Size

-The round cut (and Old European cut) has the biggest look out of all the rings (in our opinion).
+The round cut (and Old European cut) has the biggest look out of all the rings.
 It’s not an accident that it’s the most popular and priciest diamond on the market.

 Emerald-Cut Diamond Size